All Episodes

 Going to the moon, it's silly.

-Of course it's going to take some time to get the supply, but what's the point?
+Of course, it's going to take some time to get the supply, but what's the point?

 How many decades have we had to listen to elected leaders tell us we need to end our dependence on foreign oil?

-Think we might have made a dent on it in the last 15 years if we would have started drilling baby drilling.
+Think we might have made a dent on it in the last 15 years if we would have started drilling, baby, drilling.

-I'll tell you what else had happened.
+I'll tell you what else would happen.

 And there's a lot of ancillaries to drilling.